Duolingo and Babbel are two language learning platforms that are pretty similar. Duolingo is completely free, and Babbel starts at $12.95 per month.

 They currently have 14 languages available – German, Spanish, French, Italian, Portuguese, Swedish, Turkish, Dutch, Polish, Indonesian, Russian, Danish, Norwegian, and English.

 You’ll notice that many popular Asian languages are missing.
 For learners of those languages, I’d strongly recommend Lingodeer.

 Like Duolingo, the courses are created for beginner to lower-intermediate level students.

 Babbel’s lessons are organized into modules with each module containing various lessons.
 I found that the content is organized a bit more logically with the more important language being taught earlier on.

 The lessons themselves aren’t so different than Duolingo.
 Neither is the most exciting thing you’ll use to study a language.

-This means they’ll take the time to explain grammar and how the language is used much more explicitly, instead of just expecting you to pick it up on your own.
+This means they’ll take the time to explain grammar and how the language is used much more explicitly instead of just expecting you to pick it up on your own.

-Another major advantage of Babbel compared to Duolingo is their focus on conversational language that you’re likely to use in real life.
+Another major advantage of Babbel compared to Duolingo is its focus on conversational language that you’re likely to use in real life.
 Babbel doesn’t teach you to make lots of silly sentences that you’ll never use.
 Instead, you’ll learn to say things that you’ll actually need.